 When I was a young girl growing up, there was a disc jockey on the radio who began each show with, “Good morning, everybody.
 Especially you size nine!”
-I remember feeling vaguely bewildered as to why girls of only one size got this extra, affectionate greeting from him, and I felt left out and somewhat envious of that prettier and perfect group of girls.
+I remember feeling vaguely bewildered why girls of only one size got this extra, affectionate greeting.
+I felt left out and somewhat envious of that prettier and perfect group of girls.
 And I was only a size 11!
-This hardly constitutes a traumatic event in my life and yet, almost half a century later, I still remember Cousin Brucie’s preference and how I didn’t fit in.
+This hardly constitutes a traumatic event in my life.
+Yet, almost half a century later, I still remember Cousin Brucie’s preference.
+And how I didn’t fit in.
 (Fortunately, perfectionism is not one of my issues so I didn’t take his message too much to heart!).
 I now have to laugh at the idea that if he were a disc jockey today his greeting would probably be, “Good morning everybody.
 Especially you size zero!”

 Both perfectionism and eating disorder cause a person to suffer from unrealistic personal goals and self-defeating thoughts and behaviors.

 The emotional eater feels she can never get her appearance right and becomes obsessed with rigid control over her weight and diet.
 She is excruciatingly self-critical because her goal of thinness can never be meet.
 “When I was anorexic and weighed 80 pounds, I felt just one moment of bliss,” Judy, a client of mine, described.
 “But then I wanted to eat even less to guarantee that my thinness was going to last.
 Even now, after therapy helped me to get more realistic, I still obsess about my eating and size about 50% of every waking moment.
 I guess that’s better than what I used to do which was 100% of my life!”*